Mistakes were made.

 Something is wrong.
 The dead walk more often than the elders can abide, the spirits are restless, sickness proliferates through the crops.
 Maybe there's an answer beyond the Veil.

-Starting Equipment: A great axe or great sword that can wound incorporeal undead, and a bucket.
-Two symbols of home.
-The first gives you +2hp, the second +1 to block or dodge.
+symbols of home.
+The first gives you +2hp, the second +1 to block

 Benefit: Your axe blows dispel magic and banish possessions.
 When you kill something, it cannot be raised as undead.